 Following the Revolutionary War, the Shawnee began to forge a confederacy to oppose U.S. occupation of the land ceded by the British in what became called the Northwest Territory (now the Midwest of the United States).
 The Northwest Indian War began in 1785, just two years after the American Revolution ended.
 Hoping to repulse the American pioneers from settling west of the Appalachian Mountains, the regional tribes, including the Council of Three Fires, Wyandot, Lenape, and Mingo, joined with the Shawnee and fought a series of battles against the United States.
 These efforts were clandestinely supported by the British, who had refused to abandon Fort Detroit and Fort Mackinac as called for in the 1783 peace treaty with the United States.
 In 1794, General Anthony Wayne built a string of forts in the region.
 He fought several hundred members of the Indian confederacy at the Battle of Fallen Timbers in August 1794 near the present-day site of Maumee, Ohio.
 The defeated tribes were forced to cede extensive territory, including much of present-day Ohio, in the Treaty of Greenville in 1795.

-In 1807, the Detroit Ottawa joined with the Ojibwe, Potawatomi, and Wyandot people, in signing the Treaty of Detroit under pressure from the United States.
-The agreement gave the United States a large portion of today’s Southeastern Michigan and a section of northwest Ohio.
+In 1807, the Detroit Ottawa joined the Ojibwe, Potawatomi, and Wyandot people in signing the Treaty of Detroit under pressure from the United States.
+The agreement gave the United States much of today’s Southeastern Michigan and a section of northwest Ohio.
 Many of the Ottawa band then moved into northern Michigan.

 In 1867, the Ottawa sold their land in Kansas and moved into Indian Territory in Oklahoma.
 More of the Ottawa had died by this time, and only about 200 were left.
 In Oklahoma, they entered into a contract with the Shawnee tribe to purchase approximately 14,863 acres and formed a reservation.